Alfresco/docs-alfresco/content-services/latest/using/share/smart-folders.md

 * Provide one or more metadata-driven taxonomies to build a folder tree, so that any folder or file can be displayed in multiple folders, appropriate to the business context without the need for filing
 * Automatically classify new files and inherit or map metadata to the file itself
 * Easily replicate Smart Folder structures
-* Apply to existing content without the need to restart Alfresco Content Services
+* Apply to existing content without the need to restart Content Services

 ### Can I delete a file from a Smart Folder?